petzval/btferret/README.md

   }

-// C code for Client Pi:
+// C code for Client

     // connect to Server Pi node 2 which must be listening via le_server() connect_node(2,CHANNEL_LE,0);